 Cook the okra:

-- In a pot, heat olive oil over medium heat.
+- In a dutch oven or a large pot, heat olive oil over medium heat.

 - Add onion, garlic and coriander then sauté for about 2-3 minute until fragrant.